aejazahmed73/Aejaz_L1_TechnicalPaper/ShortTechnicalPaper.md

 It's open source, no need of paying fee or having license to access search engine.

 ### Speed
-It's faster than any other full text search engines as it's incremnetal indexing is faster than batch indexing.
+It's faster than any other full text search engines as it's incremenetal indexing is faster than batch indexing.

 ### Fuzzy Search
 It will try to locate to exact document even when the user specified string doesn't match the output result(this search technique is called fuzzy search).

 ### Recommendation Systems
-It can been used to implement recommendation systems to recommend similar documents similar to user specified document.
+It can been used to implement recommendation systems to recommend documents similar to user specified document.

 ### Accurate Search
 It supports power queries including proximity queries, phrase queries and range queries to make accurate searching.